r4mp4l/sphinx-wagtail-theme/docs/index.rst

 ..
 BADGES_END

-Welcome to "Sphinx Wagtail theme" documentation!
+Welcome to "cdgdxfbd Sphinx Wagtail theme" documentation!
 ================================================

 This is the Sphinx theme used for the official Wagtail docs.
 All Wagtail-related